8ozStudios/code-samples/README.md

 Some samples of code I wrote, below is a description of each folder.

 <b>'BuyDontRent WP' </b><br/>
-These are some files extracted from the child theme I built for a WP-based real estate website (www.buydontrent.com).
+These are some files extracted from the child theme I built for a WP-based real estate website (since closed).
 The files are:
  - functions.php
  - styles.css - <b>*{{Main CSS file from a recent site}}*</b>
  - script.js